department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 ##### Forms 22-1990N, 22-5490, and 22-5495

 You must apply for education benefits using eBenefits if you're:
+- A dependent whose sponsor is permanently and totally disabled
-- A survivor of a Veteran
+- A dependent whose sponsor is deceased, MIA, or a POW
 - A candidate for the National Call to Service program

 <div markdown="0">